 A sustainable lifestyle rooted in respect for the earth connects you with the fruits of nature you harvest every day – and feelings of gratitude are closely linked with success outcomes.

 The ‘appreciation effect’ might be achieved by something as simple as monitoring your carbon footprint, planting a tree or switching to a greener energy provider.
-This guide to exploring the options explains how you can give a little back to nature by opting for a green tariff.

 Natural beauty is healing